googleforgames/GenAI-quickstart/README.md

 Set your unique Project ID for Google Cloud

 ```
+# To just use your current project
 export PROJECT_ID=$(gcloud config list --format 'value(core.project)' 2>/dev/null)

+# Otherwise set it to the project you wish to use.
 ```

 Set default location for Google Cloud